Scarborough, North Yorkshire: Healthcare

 Scarborough Hospital is the local district general NHS hospital.
 It is run by the York and Scarborough Teaching Hospitals NHS Foundation Trust, and is the largest employer in the area employing over 2,400 staff.
 A review of acute healthcare in the town in 2019 identified problems recruiting staff at the hospital but promised to maintain the site's Accident and Emergency department.

-A new £47 million Emergency Department is under construction and is due to open in early 2024.
+A new £47 million Emergency Department is under construction and was due to open in early 2024.

 Governance

-In 1835 Scarborough became a municipal borough, until 1890 the district also contained the parish of Falsgrave, from then the district only contained the parish of Scarborough, on 1 April 1974 the district and parish were abolished to form the non-metropolitan district of Scarborough.
+In 1835 Scarborough became a municipal borough.
+Until 1890 the district also contained the civil parish of Falsgrave; in 1890 Falsgrave was dissolved and absorbed into the parish of Scarborough.
+On 1 April 1974 the district and parish were abolished to form the non-metropolitan district of Scarborough.
 No successor parish was formed so it became unparished.
 On 1 April 1985 the parish of Osgodby was formed from Cayton and part of the unparished area.
+On 1 April 1999 Eastfield was formed from part of the unparished area.
 On 1 April 2023 Scarborough district was abolished and became part of North Yorkshire unitary authority area, a charter trustees was formed.
-On 1 April 1999 Eastfield was formed from part of the unparished area.
-On 1 April 2025 the remaining part was parished as Scarborough, parts of the unparished area also went to the parishes of Eastfield, "Newby and Scalby" and Osgodby, with a town council, elected on 1 May 2025 and the town council met for the first time on 15 May.
+On 1 April 2025 the remaining part was parished as Scarborough with the charter trustees moved to the town council, parts of the unparished area also went to the parishes of Eastfield, "Newby and Scalby" and Osgodby, with a town council, elected on 1 May 2025 and the town council met for the first time on 15 May.